replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

   If you do not have root access, or choose not to add the support-bundle plugin to your path, you can run the binary directly from where you unzipped it by executing `./support-bundle`.
 If you choose not to put the plugin into your $PATH, then replace all instances of `kubectl support-bundle` in these instructions with `./support-bundle` or with the absolute path to the binary.
   :::

-1. Run the following command to install the plugin:
+1. (Optional) Run the following command to test that the installation is working:

   ```
-  kubectl support-bundle
+  kubectl support-bundle --help
   ```

 ### Generate a Bundle on a Running Cluster